-We in sales are a very resilient bunch, however, we need to be smart about our interactions with prospects so as not to fall into the trap that so many salespeople do.
-"Mr. Johnson, this is Bob from Acme Services, can you give me a call at 555-1212, I'd like to talk to you about how our product can help your business."
+Salespeople are a very resilient bunch.
+However, we need to be smart about our interactions with prospects to avoid falling into the trap that so many salespeople do.